verbb/snipcart/docs/examples/config.md

     // Snipcart secret API key
     'secretApiKey' => '',

-    // add the keys of *configured* options from the `providers` section 'enabledProviders' => [],
+    // send order notifications to designated store admins 'sendOrderNotificationEmail' => false,

     // optional email addresses for admins who want order notifications from Craft 'notificationEmails' => [],

-    // handle for a custom Craft field that's used as a Snipcart product ID 'productIdentifier' => '',

-    // handle of a custom Craft entry Integer field that defines product quantity 'productInventoryField' => '',
+    // optional path to a custom template to be used for admin order notification emails 'notificationEmailTemplate' => ''

+    'sendCustomerOrderNotificationEmail' => false,

+    'customerNotificationEmailTemplate' => '',

     // `true` if you'd like to decrement product quantities when orders are processed 'reduceQuantitiesOnOrder' => false,